Emmotes/ic_spoilers/docs/morte.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Laughing Skull** (Guess)
-> When any Champion (including Morte) is attacked but takes no damage, Morte mocks the enemy that attacked that Champion, increasing the damage that enemy takes by 100.
+> When any Champion (including Morte) is attacked but takes no damage, Morte mocks the enemy that attacked that Champion, increasing the damage that enemy takes by 100%.
 If Morte mocks the same enemy multiple times, the effect applies up to 10 times per enemy, stacking multiplicatively.

+<span style="font-size:1.2em;">ⓘ</span> *Note: This ability is prestack.*
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>